Pizza in North Korea: Pizza Restaurant

 In response to publicity about Pizza Restaurant, London-based South Korean artist Kim Hwang created a short film series, "Pizzas for the People".
 After filming in South Korea and premiering at a festival in Heidelberg, the series was burned onto 500 DVDs, which five smugglers brought across the border into North Korea.
 The series satirizes the exclusivity of pizza in North Korea and combines elements of a cooking show and mockumentary.
-It presents aspects of Western democracy, and demonstrates how make potato dough pizza with tofu instead of cheese and a liquor bottle as a rolling pin.
+It presents aspects of Western democracy, and demonstrates how to make potato dough pizza with tofu instead of cheese and a liquor bottle as a rolling pin.
 Kim Hwang's smugglers brought back fan mail from viewers, but he did not know how many North Koreans the film series reached.

 Additional pizzerias

 According to travel writer Jamie Fullerton, Pyolmuri Café, a European-style café that opened with funding from the Adventist Development and Relief Agency, was the first restaurant in Pyongyang to serve pizza.

 In 2011, a new pizzeria owned by Corital, an Italian–North Korean joint venture, was reported to serve Coca-Cola.
 Coca-Cola said it did not authorize the sale of the product, which would violate United States sanctions against North Korea.

 The third Italian restaurant in Pyongyang, Italy Pizza, opened in late 2015 as part of the launch of Mirae Scientists Street.
 It serves less traditional pizza than the Kwangbok Street pizzeria.
 Its staff performs live music twice a day.
 Vice described its decor as "1970s cruise liner-level kitsch" and its pizza as "pretty good" despite being served without cheese.
 The restaurant existed before the redevelopment of Mirae Street, when the building was replaced with another at the same location.